 In Gutersloh, Germany, police arrested Friedelina Kleine-Beek after she followed her husband to a local tavern, watched through the window as he raised a glass of beer to his lips, then carefully aimed a rifle and fired, shattering the glass, but leaving her husband unscathed.

-BBC News reports on the case of Johanna Watkins who has a rare disorder (Mast Cell Activation Syndrome) that has caused her to become allergic to a whole bunch of stuff, including the scent of her husband.
+reports on the case of Johanna Watkins who has a rare disorder (Mast Cell Activation Syndrome) that has caused her to become allergic to a whole bunch of stuff, including the scent of her husband.
 The allergy only developed after they got married.

 At this point, they live in the same house but can no longer get close to each other.
 Instead they communicate via phone.
 Their "date night" involves watching a show together: "he will be three floors below me in a room on his laptop and I will be on mine and we'll watch the show at the same time and then text about it as we're watching it."

 This reminds me of the 1949 case of Joyce Holdridge, aka the "Allergic Bride,"

 who broke out in a rash every time she was near her husband.
 She was the first reported case of a wife who developed an allergy to her husband.
 (I wrote a fairly long article about her for about.com, but it looks like about.com has since deleted it.)